 providing education to patients about oral health; and performing preventive procedures such as polishing teeth, applying fluoride and sealants; and

-Certified Dental Assistants work as team members and require excellent communication skills, commitment to dental health, and must be kind, honest, reliable, positive, conscientious, and respectful of human diversities.
+Certified Dental Assistants work as team members and require excellent communication skills, commitment to oral health, and professionalism.

 This program is accredited by the Commission on Dental Accreditation of Canada and approved by the College of Dental Surgeons of British Columbia.
-To be registered as a Certified Dental Assistant (Dental Auxiliary - Level II), a student must provide the College of Dental Surgeons with the following:
+To be registered as a Certified Dental Assistant (Dental Auxiliary - Level II), a student must provide the College of Dental Surgeons with the following confirmation:

 grade 12 completion or equivalent;

 successful completion of a dental assisting program; and

-confirmation of completion of a B.L.S. certificate, Level C which is recognized by the Canadian Heart and Stroke Foundation, and must be current at time of graduation.
+C.P.R.
+Level C and must be current at time of graduation.

 successful completion of the National Dental Assisting Examining Board Exam